-Medium term note (MTN) programs are designed to allow fast market access by frequent issuers without the burden of negotiating a suite of takedown documents for each issuance.

-- MTN Programs may be either registered with the Securities and Exchange Commission or exempt from registration thereunder:

-- Section 3(a)(2) bank note programs

-- Rule 144A / Regulation S programs

-- Regulation S EMTN programs

-- At the launch of an MTN program, a set of program documents are executed: a distribution agreement (which provides a framework for continuous offerings, as opposed to an underwriting agreement used in individual offerings), a fiscal agency agreement or indenture, and ancillary documents, such as a calculation agency agreement and an exchange rate agency agreement.
+- MTN programs are designed to allow fast market access by frequent issuers without the burden of negotiating a suite of takedown documents for each issuance. - MTN Programs may be either registered with the US Securities and Exchange Commission ("SEC") or exempt from registration thereunder: - Section 3(a)(2) bank note programs - Rule 144A programs - Regulation S EMTN programs - At the launch of an MTN program, a set of deal documents are negotiated and executed: a distribution agreement (designed for continuous offerings, as opposed to an underwriting agreement negotiated for a specific offering), the issuer's existing debt indenture, and ancillary documents, such as a calculation agency agreement and an exchange rate agency agreement.